 Do you have room for a new tree?
-Part of being a Smart Ash is planting new trees before losing established ones to the EAB.
+Being a Smart Ash means that we plant new trees before losing established ones to the EAB.
 In fact, Denver Parks and Recreation wants to help you plant a tree.
 If you have room in the public right-of-way next to your property, you may even be eligible to have a free tree planted for you!